- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

-Students that wish to participate in a program not on our approved list, must appeal to the Off-Campus Programs Committee during the Stage 2 application.
-These applications will only be reviewed if allowed by the overall College budget, and the budget of Off-Campus Programs.
-This is not guaranteed to happen each year, and it is not anticipated that the budget for the 2018-2019 academic year will allow for outside applications.
+Students that wish to participate in a program not on our approved list must appeal to the Global Engagement Office.
+These applications will only be reviewed if allowed by the overall College budget, and the budget of the Global Engagement Office.
+This is not guaranteed to happen each year, and it is not anticipated that the budget for the 2020-2021 academic year will allow for outside applications.

 To lodge an appeal, students must currently be in good judicial standing, and meet the current eligibility requirements set by Lake Forest College.

 The appeal must show that the outside program is fundamentally different than those offered in the current portfolio (i.e. not in a current country/city that is already represented, or offer a completely different type of coursework than currently represented among the entire portfolio), and must outline:

 If reviewed by the Global Engagement Office, the application may be approved, if the Committee would consider adding this program to the approved list.
 Further approval from the College’s Curricular Policy Committee may be required, depending on the program sponsor.
 If added, the student would pay their normal Lake Forest tuition + a program fee, and financial aid would be transferable to the new program.
 If denied, the student would not be able to transfer their aid or bring credits back for that particular program.

 Students are held to the Lake Forest Student Code of Conduct, as well as any conduct codes of their host program, while off-campus.
 Students that break rules on their program will face a conduct hearing, either while abroad or upon their return to Lake Forest.